fractalmandala/brhatNew/src/routes/dhiti/cultureinpolicy.md

 image: https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/05dhiti/cultureinpolicy.webp
 ---

->“There are these two young fish swimming along, and they happen to meet an older fish swimming the other way, who nods at them and says, "Morning, boys, how's the water?"
+>There are these two young fish swimming along, and they happen to meet an older fish swimming the other way, who nods at them and says, "Morning, boys, how's the water?"
 And the two young fish swim on for a bit, and then eventually one of them looks over at the other and goes, "What the hell is water?”
 <cite>David Foster Wallace‘s 2005 commencement speech to the graduating class at Kenyon College.
 From Michael Muthukrishna’s book, <span style="text-decoration:underline;">A Theory of Everyone: Who We Are, How We Got Here, and Where We’re Going</span>.</cite>

 Culture is analogous to water in its significance and influence on human beings.
 We are often so deeply entrenched in our own thoughts and immersed in our preconceptions that we fail to see how the culture we live in structures our everyday lives.